epfl-ada/ada-2023-project-teamcajare2023/README.md

 - **Bechdel Dataset** We changed the movie names to align with the CMU format and then merged them based on the movie name and release year.

-- **Award Dataset** We merged the award dataset with the CMU dataset based on movie name and release year
+- **Award Dataset** We merged the award dataset with the CMU dataset based on movie name and release year.

 ## Step 2: Analysis